PRAJNA18/Data_Analysis_on_AppleStore_Dataset_using_SQL/README.md

 - `genres`: App genres.
 - `description`: Description for the apps

-### Getting Started
+## Getting Started

 To replicate this analysis on your local machine, follow these steps:

-1. Clone this repository to your computer
+1. Clone this repository to your computer.
-2. Download the datasets to your computer
-3. Import the datasets and perform analysis on SQLteOnline.com
+2. Import the datasets and perform analysis on SQLteOnline.com
-4. Run SQL queries against the database to analyze the data.
+3. Run SQL queries against the database to analyze the data.

-### SQL Queries
+## SQL Queries

 In the `queries.sql` file, you will find SQL queries used in this analysis.
 These queries cover various aspects of the dataset, such as retrieving top-rated apps, calculating average prices, categorizing apps by genre and much more.

-### Results
+## Results

 The results of the data analysis are documented in the results.md file.
 This document provides insights and findings based on the SQL queries and visualizations generated from the dataset.